ldoocy/project_template/README.md

 The fourth and final defined term in the social force model is the attractive forces.
 This takes into account that given a shared goal, pedestrians will travel with friends.
 This term takes into account desired direction, distance from a friendly pedestrian, and time.

+### Other Influences
 The social force model takes into account random behaviors with a fluctuation term.
-This could be desired velocities, movements, or personal space preferences based on ones personality or random behaviors based on individual decisions to avoid obstacles.
+This could include desired velocities, movements, or personal space preferences based on factors like personality, or random behaviors based on individual decisions to avoid obstacles.
-We predict that personality differences influence pedestrian behaviors.
-In the present study, we draw from the OCEAN model, focusing on the effect of introversion and extroversion on agent behaviors within a simulation.
-While influences like personality are broadly covered by the fluctuation term, we seek to enhance the Social Force Model by identifying and integrating individual variables that influence real human behavior.
+We predict personality differences influence pedestrian behaviors.
+In the present study, we draw from the OCEAN model, focusing specifically on the effect of introversion and extroversion on agent behaviors within a simulation.
+While influences like personality are broadly covered by the fluctuation term, we seek to extend the social force model by identifying and integrating individual variables that influence real human behavior.

 ### Our Model
 The below diagrams demonstrate potential applications of our work.